nezhahd/Windows-11-VPS/README.md

 - Wait for it to setup the Windows 11 machine

-- After it's done it will give you  the IP address of the RDP.
+- After it's done, it will give you the IP address of the RDP.

-- open remote desktop client on windows type the IP and use the credentials provided
+- Open your preferred remote desktop client, type the IP adress and use the credentials provided.

 ### WARN